598hertan/hello-world/README.md

 This is an exercise to get me started with learning GitHub.

-My favorite color is blue.
+My favorite color is green.

 I have been experimenting with python since 2018.